OctopusDeploy/blog/blog/2023-10/understanding-performance-team-types/index.md

 ![The chart shows developing teams have strong outcomes with the highest level of burnout.](developing-outcomes.png)

-If you are in a developing team, look for opportunities to replace heavyweight process with automation.
-This will improve your operational performance and result in a reduction in unplanned work and interruptions.
+If you're in a developing team, try to replace heavyweight processes with automation.
+This will improve your operational performance and result in less unplanned work and interruptions.
 Introducing technical practices will help maintain momentum for the long haul, rather than depending on people to fill gaps.

 ### Balanced